outerbounds/metaflow-tensorflow/examples/single_node/README.md

 - This can be run using `python flow.py --environment=pypi run`
 - If you are on the [Outerbounds](https://outerbounds.com/) platform, you can leverage `fast-bakery` for blazingly fast docker image builds.
 This can be used by `python flow.py --environment=fast-bakery run`

 4. `reload.ipynb` showcases how to use the trained model for inference later on.
+Please make sure to have `tensorflow==2.15.1` installed locally to be able to run this notebook correctly.